nkchauhan003/cb-react-app/README.md

-# Getting Started with Create React App
+# Create and Run a React app and JSX Basics

 To start a React project, you can simply run: